Still downloading templates?

 What’s better than having AI-powered assistance with Gemini?

 Getting that same AI-powered support directly within a project management tool.
-So, you don’t have to constantly switch between apps and relieve yourself from AI sprawl, which eventually leads to work sprawl.
+So, you don’t have to constantly switch between apps and deal with AI sprawl, which eventually leads to work sprawl.

 ClickUp, a converged AI workspace with versatile features, streamlines your research process and ensures integrity.
 Let’s explore how to make the most of it. 📈